 Read Read and Read

 Nothing will gain knowledge like reading.
 Read at least one DevOps tech blog related to engineering.
-Follow all the engineering blogs like Netflix, Twitter, Google etc. Learn how they are are using the right toolsets, their deployment strategies and their latest open source projects.
+Follow all the engineering blogs like Netflix, Twitter, Google, etc. Learn how they are using the right toolsets, their deployment strategies and their latest open source projects.

 Follow like-minded people on LinkedIn, Reddit, Medium, Quora etc.

 Write a Blog

-We have covered some important aspects that would help you to work in DevOps environment.
-You can share your experiences by a blog post on devopscube.
+We have covered some important aspects that would help you to work in a DevOps environment.
+You can share your experiences with a blog post on devopscube.
 We are happy to publish it or you can leave a comment below.